 - and get as much sleep and rest as you can.

-Some people also find it helpful to join a support group and or try counseling.
+Some people also find it helpful to join a support group and/or try counselling.

 HIV Window Period